The EPLO announces that ELGS academic programs will be conducted online due to the unexpected conditions imposed by the pandemic of COVID-19.

 - Most Recent Academic Record (scanned and uploaded)

-- Proof of English language skills if not native English speaker (TOEFL 90, Cambridge Proficiency grade B)
+- Proof of English language skills if non-native English speaker (TOEFL 90, Cambridge Proficiency grade B or equivalent)

-- Proof of proficiency of language that thesis will be written in, if not native speaker
+- Proof of proficiency of language that thesis will be written in, if non-native speaker

 - Personal Statement 400-600 words